 - Add a few drops of oil to the bottom of your trash can or on a cotton ball placed in the bottom of your trash can to keep it smelling fresh.

-As you can see, there are more uses for Peppermint Oil than we can possibly list here!
-My personal favorite use for Peppermint Oil is to keep away the spiders.
+And there are even more uses for peppermint oil that we can’t possibly list here!
+My personal favorite use for peppermint oil is to keep away the spiders.
 These South Dakota Wolf Spiders are enough to give you nightmares!

 What are your favorite uses for peppermint oil?
-Have you tried any of these?
+Do you have wolf spiders where you live? *Shudder!*